Skip to Main Content

 Types of Floods in the PlanRVA Region

-Twenty-two major disasters have been declared within the region since 1965.
+Twenty-two major disasters have been declared within the region since 1965, according to the Richmond-Crater Multi-Region Hazard Mitigation Plan (2022).

 The events were from hurricanes, severe storms, snow and ice, drought, and floods.
 Flooding is often associated with hurricanes and severe storms.